jcaffey/dotfiles/README.md

 ## dotfiles for an efficient and awesome terminal

+In MacOS you need to disable shortcuts for ctrl+arrows in System Preferences -> Keyboard -> Shortcuts.
+Uncheck the boxes for mission control labeled ^->, ^<-, etc...

 1. Install zsh if < 5.2
 2. Install oh my zsh
 3. Install nerd font